magma/magma/docs/readmes/lte/sessiond.md

   control plane interface towards an operator core.
 In terms of session management, the SessionProxy service on a FeG will relay all session related interactions. <br>
-  This feature can be enabled on the Orc8r with a network wide `relay_enabled` flag.
+  This feature can be enabled on the Orc8r with a network wide `gx_gy_relay_enabled` flag.
 When it is disabled, a local PolicyDB service is used in place.
-This service will directly fetch session configurations from the Orc8r. <br> The feature is disabled by default.
+This service will directly fetch session configurations from the Orc8r. <br>
+  The feature is disabled by default.
 - Omnipresent Rules <br>
   *This feature is currently only relevant for the federated case.* <br>